symfony/symfony-docs/service_container.rst

             array(new Reference('logger'), '%enable_generator_logging%')
         ));

-Actually, once you define a parameter, it can be referenced via this ``%parameter_name%`` syntax in *any* other service configuration file - like ``config.yml``.
+Actually, once you define a parameter, it can be referenced via the ``%parameter_name%`` syntax in *any* other service configuration file - like ``config.yml``.
 Many parameters are defined in a :ref:`parameters.yml file <config-parameters-yml>`.